somyatambi/cognitive-canvas-hackathon/SPONSOR_TECH_USAGE.md

 ---

-## 🐳 Docker MCP Gateway Integration
+## 🐳 Docker Containerized Microservices Gateway

-### What is MCP (Model Context Protocol)?
+### Architecture Overview

-MCP is an emerging standard for routing AI requests to appropriate models based on context.
-Our implementation uses **Docker + Nginx** to create a lightweight, production-ready gateway.
+Our application uses **Docker Compose** to orchestrate 6 containerized services in a microservices architecture, with Nginx as an API gateway for intelligent request routing.

 ### Architecture

 ```
 ┌─────────────────────────────────────────────┐
-│        Nginx MCP Gateway (:8080)            │
+│        Nginx API Gateway (:8080)            │
 │  - Single entry point for all agents        │
 │  - Intelligent routing based on path        │
 │  - Streaming-friendly configuration         │